MachinesAreUs/elixir_meetup_macros/README.md

-Elixir Meetups - Mexico D.F. - 1st Meetup
+Elixir Meetups - Mexico D.F. - 2nd Meetup
 =========================================

-Examples
+Examples and slides for 'Metaprograming with Ellxir' Workshop